 Pampering on your wedding day is a must.
 It will help you look your best and feel confident and relaxed.
 Brides often opt for a massage, a manicure, a pedicure, hair styling and/or professional makeup.
 Grooms might like a hot shave, manicure, pedicure, or massage.
-I recommend that you get hair cuts, spray tans, waxing, or facials at least two to three days beforehand rather than on your wedding day itself, so that there's time to correct any mistakes or breakouts.
+Get haircuts, spray tans, waxing, or facials at least two to three days beforehand rather than on your wedding day itself, so that there's time to correct any mistakes or breakouts.

 10 of 12